CatalogueLegacies/antconc.github.io/_episodes/02-importing-data.md

 > To import the data for the exercise below, follow the instructions in [Setup](https://cataloguelegacies.github.io/antconc.github.io/setup.html) to download the data and run AntConc.
 >
 >1.
 Once AntConc is launched, click `File` from the navbar and select `Open Files`
 >2.
-Navigate to where you unzipped [BM-MDG.zip](https://github.com/CatalogueLegacies/antconc.github.io/blob/gh-pages/data/BM-MDG.zip), and whilst holding `ctrl` (`cmd` for Mac) click on each of the twelve .txt files.
-Note: holding `shift` and  hitting the `down arrow` also works here.
+Navigate to where you unzipped [BM-MDG.zip](https://github.com/CatalogueLegacies/antconc.github.io/blob/gh-pages/data/BM-MDG.zip), and whilst holding `ctrl` (`cmd` for Mac) click on each of the twelve .txt files (note: holding `shift` and  hitting the `down arrow` also works here).
+Alternatively, the `Open Dir` option in the `File` dropdown can be used to open a whole directory.
 >3.
 Click `Open`.
 The names of the twelve .txt files will now appear in the left-hand `Corpus Files` pane.
 >
 >
 {: .checklist}

+Note that although this module asks you to upload twelve .txt files, they are in fact a single corpus of around 1.2 million words seperated into parts containing roughly 100,000 words each.
+AntConc peforms better with many smaller files than it does it one large file, so if you expect to be working with a large corpus, or notice AntConc running slowly (or even crashing!), consider dividing up your corpus to achieve performance benefits.

 ### Going Further
-* Files can be added the AntConc 'corpus' at any time during analysis, just note that your results will change depending on the files listed under `Corpus Files`.
+* Files can be added to the AntConc 'corpus' at any time during analysis, just note that your results will change depending on the files listed under `Corpus Files`.
 * If at any time you want to remove a file from AntConc, highlight it in the `Corpus Files` pane, go to the navbar, click `File` and select `Close Selected File(s)`.